parth-bh/kanban-ssr/readme.md

 ```
 python3 app.py
 ```
 If you have a different Python version, adjust the command accordingly.
+Makesure you are in correct directory.

 This application uses SSR (Server Side Rendering), so you only need to run the server.
 When a client or user makes a request, the server dynamically renders the HTML page using Jinja2 and sends the response to the client.
 The server renders a response every time there is a request from a client.